awslabs/amazon-redshift-utils/src/LambdaRunner/README.md

 ## Running the Modules

-These utilites are designed to be run via a schedule, and if you've included a local `config.json` file, don't use any information from the incoming event.
-However, if you have not included a local configuration file, then upload the `config.json` to S3, and we'll use it as part of the CloudWatch Scheduled Event.
+These utilites are designed to be run via a schedule, and if you've included a local `config.json` file, then they don't extract any information from the incoming event.
+However, our recommendation is to upload your `config.json` to S3, and we'll use it as part of the CloudWatch Scheduled Event.

 Next create a CloudWatch Events Schedule that will run your function on the required schedule.
 To do this, open the function in the AWS Lambda web console, and then select the 'Event Sources' tab. ```Add event source``` and then select Type = ```CloudWatch Events - Schedule ```.
 Select a rule name, and then enter a schedule expression that will cause your function to run when required.
 Under 'Targets', change the value for 'Configure Input' to 'Constant (JSON Text)', and add a value that runs the appropriate module, and points to the configuration file on S3.
 For example: